 Dr. Kelvin Thompson (Educational Technology)

-UCF's Dr. Kelvin Thompson uses Twitter to share with students brief supplemental content links and status updates related to course work.
-His students use Twitter to share links to their course-related blog posts, ask questions, and share content-related links that they've found.
+UCF’s Dr. Kelvin Thompson uses HootCourse to share with students brief supplemental content links and status updates related to course work.
+His students use HootCourse to share links to their course-related blog posts, ask questions, and share content-related links that they’ve found.
+Students log-in to HootCourse using existing Facebook or Twitter IDs, but they can choose whether their micro-posts display on their Facebook/Twitter pages or remain only in HootCourse.
 Students may elect to set-up new Twitter accounts to separate their course work from their personal social networking spaces.
-Students and instructor may interact via Twitter from an embedded widget within the learning management system (LMS), from the Twitter #EME5050 feed, or through an existing Twitter app.
-Twitter aggregates all of the course-related micro-posts in one space, but students may also connect beyond the course with other professionals interested in the content of their micro-postings.
-Thompson's use of Twitter provides these pre-service and in-service teachers with the experience of participating in a Personal Learning Network (PLN).
+Students and instructor may interact with HootCourse from an embedded widget within the course management system (CMS), from a public EME5050 HootCourse page, or through an existing Twitter app.
+HootCourse aggregates all of the course-related micro-posts in one space, but students who display their micro-posts via Twitter/Facebook may also connect beyond the course with other professionals interested in the content of their micro-postings.
+Thompson’s use of HootCourse provides these pre-service and in-service teachers with the experience of participating in a Personal Learning Network (PLN).

 Link to scholarly reference(s)